Alexwcjung/2026-highschool/lessonplan.md

 - 🕵️ lie-finding reading activities;
 - ✉️ short writing or reflection activities based on the reading passage;
 - 📚 Daily English 400 vocabulary listening;
+- 🔤 word-card-based vocabulary learning;
-- 🎤 speech recognition-based speaking quiz;
+- 🎤 speech recognition-based speaking practice;
 - 🔁 self-check or review activities.

 The app allows students to learn at their own pace and practice difficult words repeatedly.
-It also gives students multiple ways to learn English through listening, reading, matching, speaking, and reviewing.
+It also gives students multiple ways to learn English through listening, reading, matching, vocabulary learning, speaking, and reviewing.

 ---

 ## 🧾 10.
 Feedback and Assessment

 Assessment is formative.
-Students are assessed through participation, quiz answers, reading activity results, vocabulary self-check, speaking quiz attempts, and willingness to retry pronunciation.
+Students are assessed through participation, quiz answers, reading activity results, vocabulary self-check, speaking practice attempts, and willingness to retry difficult words or expressions.

 Feedback is provided through: